cpske/ISP/introduction/index.md

 Platform we will use:

 * [Google Classroom](https://classroom.google.com) for announcements, assignments, and discussion.
-* Github Classroom for some assignments and quizzes.
+* Github Classroom for programming assignments and quizzes.
 * Course Material on <https://cpske.github.io/ISP/>.
 * Discord for discussion and quiz/exam monitoring.